zeromq/czmq/README.md

         zconfig_chunk_save (zconfig_t *self);

-    //  Load a config tree from a null-terminated string CZMQ_EXPORT zconfig_t *
+    //  Load a config tree from a null-terminated string
+    //  Caller owns return value and must destroy it when done.
+    CZMQ_EXPORT zconfig_t *
         zconfig_str_load (const char *string);

-    //  Save a config tree to a new null terminated string CZMQ_EXPORT char *
+    //  Save a config tree to a new null terminated string
+    //  Caller owns return value and must destroy it when done.
+    CZMQ_EXPORT char *
         zconfig_str_save (zconfig_t *self);

     //  Return true if a configuration tree was loaded from a file and that
     //  file has changed in since the tree was loaded.
     CZMQ_EXPORT bool
         zconfig_has_changed (zconfig_t *self);